Abbymuso1/Reactified-Assignment-1-Portfolio-Page-EST/README.md

 # Assignment - Questions and Answers

 1. What is `NPM`?
+** NPM stands for Node Package Manager.
+It is basically a package manager and a software register and using it users can utilize packages within it for their personal projects.
+It is used in the management of Node.js packages and supports the Javascript community.
+(Metwalli, 2023)
+ **
 1. What is `SPA`?
 1. What is `the event loop`?
 1. What is the difference between `export x` and `export default x`?
 How do you import them differently?